-  The rise in casualties since Barack Obama, the US president, ordered 21,000 extra troops to Afghanistan this year is likely to lead to further questioning of the war in the US and among other nations which have contributed to the Nato-led force in the country.
+The rise in casualties since Barack Obama, the US president, ordered 21,000 extra troops to Afghanistan is likely to lead to further questioning of the war in the US and among other nations which have contributed to the Nato-led force in the country.

 “What happens is that he [McChrystal] puts in the strategic review and then there is another process – called the ‘troop-to-task’ process – which takes place after this assessment to decide if there should be more American and international troops,” he said.

 “I know that one of his plans is to look at the amount of the troops he currently has in the country and work out what all of them are doing.

 “I think that the general would like to see more of the troops who are here moved to frontline fighting positions.”

 The icasualties.org website, which compiles and publishes statistics of the dead in the conflicts in Afghanistan and Iraq, says that 302 foreign troops have been killed in Afghanistan so far this year, up from 294 in the whole of 2008.

 Bays said: “We have only reached August, there are still four months to go and yet we’ve surpassed the previous deadliest year – last year.”

 |At least 302 foreign troops have been killed